Star and crescent: Use in the Ottoman Empire

 The adoption of star and crescent as the Ottoman state symbol started during the reign of Mustafa III (1757–1774) and its use became well-established during the periods of Abdul Hamid I (1774–1789) and Selim III (1789–1807).

-A decree (buyruldu) from 1793 states that the ships in the Ottoman navy fly that flag, and various other documents from earlier and later years mention its use.
+A decree (buyruk) from 1793 states that the ships in the Ottoman navy fly that flag, and various other documents from earlier and later years mention its use.

 The ultimate source of the emblem is unclear.
 It is mostly derived from the star-and-crescent symbol used by the city of Constantinople in antiquity, possibly by association with the crescent design (without the star) used in Turkish flags since before 1453.

 With the Tanzimat reforms in the 19th century, flags were redesigned in the style of the European armies of the day.
 The flag of the Ottoman Navy was made red, as red was to be the flag of secular institutions and green of religious ones.
+However, the flag of Rumelia Eyalet representing the people of the western portion of the Empire was also green.

 As the reforms abolished all the various flags (standards) of the Ottoman pashaliks, beyliks and emirates, a single new Ottoman national flag was designed to replace them.
 The result was the red flag with the white crescent moon and star, which is the precursor to the modern flag of Turkey.
 A plain red flag was introduced as the civil ensign for all Ottoman subjects.